fish-shell/fish-shell/doc_src/cmds/abbr.rst

 With **--set-cursor**, the cursor is moved to the first occurrence of **SENTINEL** in the expansion.
 That **SENTINEL** value is erased.

-With **--trigger-on entry**, the abbreviation will expand after its word or pattern is ended, for example by typing a space.
-With **--trigger-on exec**, the abbreviation will expand when the enter key is pressed.
+With **--on-space**, the abbreviation will expand after its word or pattern is entered and the user presses space (or another word-boundary character such as semicolon).
+With **--on-enter**, the abbreviation will expand when the enter key is pressed to execute it.
 These options may be combined.
-The default is both **entry** and **exec**.
+The default is both **space** and **enter**.

 With **-f** or **--function**, **EXPANSION** is treated as the name of a fish function instead of a literal replacement.
 When the abbreviation matches, the function will be called with the matching token as an argument.
 If the function's exit status is 0 (success), the token will be replaced by the function's output; otherwise the token will be left unchanged.